Why we ALL need to Care About Mental and Emotional Health in Childhood

 Most parents would agree that the health of their child is of utmost importance.
 We are regularly surrounded with resources and support on children’s health, whether it be online, or at the pediatrician’s office.
-But I’m curious, when you read that first sentence and envisioned children’s ‘health’, did mental health enter into the equation?
+But I’m curious, when you read that first sentence and envisioned children’s ‘health’, did mental or emotional health enter into the equation?

 Yeah, that’s what I thought.